 Medium: Fibre Arts

-Diane’s felt vessels embrace love of texture and simplicity of design.
-Using natural fibers she creates surfaces composed of subtle colours, textural elements, and organic feel.
+My felt vessels embrace a love of texture and simplicity of design.
+Using natural fibers I create surfaces composed of subtle colours, textural elements, and organic feel.
 The “fulling” process starts with knitting a defined shape.
-Next, she agitates it by hand in very hot water, using her Grandma's old glass washboard and a lot of elbow grease.
-Then into an ice-cold bath, then back into the hot bath.
-Back and forth, again and again.
-Over time, as only pure wool will do, it shrinks and matts into felt.
-Once the piece is the desired size, she hand-shapes it over a form to dry.
-At this point the piece may be complete, or it may beg for some adornment.
-Each vessel is one-of-a-kind, surprisingly useful on a nightstand for eyeglasses or by the door for keys, but also a stunning art piece when alone and empty.
+Next, I agitate it by hand in very hot water, and, over time, as only pure wool will do, it shrinks and matts into felt.
+Once the piece is the desired size, I hand-shape it over a form to dry.
+Each vessel is one-of-a-kind, surprisingly useful on a nightstand for eyeglasses or by the door for keys, but also an art piece when alone and empty.